Subscribe to the FWD: by Selzy email marketing digest and get actionable tips, trends, and 21 growth ideas to try today.

 Besides increasing engagement, automated email campaigns also boost brand awareness and customer loyalty, improve customer experience, and help foster brand-customer relationships.

-Additionally, automated email workflows are an efficient way to guide customers through the buying journey without putting in extra work.
+Automated email workflows are also an efficient way to guide customers through the buying journey without putting in extra work.
 By nurturing leads with content marketing, promotions, personalized offers, and more, you can successfully convert them into loyal customers and increase their lifetime value (LTV).

 Finally, email automation makes email marketing — which is already one of the most cost-effective digital marketing channels out there — even more cost-effective.
 As email automation saves time and effort, businesses need fewer employees in their email marketing departments.
 Also, better campaign optimization and efficiency ensures higher ROI, which means you essentially get more value for your money.
 In fact, according to research by Omnisend, automated emails generated 31.5% of all email marketing orders while accounting for just 1.8% of email sends in 2022.
 What’s more, email automation makes it easier to upscale because you can reach larger audiences without significantly raising spendings.